Agents

 After that, I decided to incubate an animated series and make it successful.
 So I started working with the E Dey Happen team to develop their show, and we've been at it for some time now.

 My immediate ambition is to make EDH a globally recognized series.
-But underneath this, my deeper motivation is to materially contribute to scaling Nigerian animation into a global industry.
-Like music.
-Or bigger.
+Underneath this, my deeper motivation is to materially contribute to scaling Nigerian animation into a global industry.

 It's a long game.
 Over the past six months, this work has brought me closer to people who've been at it for years: like Folu (Eaxum), MB (Basement) and Somto (Vortex).
 And from them, I've learnt that the industry today is a scatter of independent studios and one-off successes.